martinResearch/numba_midi/README.md

 # TODO

 * add conversion function from and to pypianoroll structure
-* add conversion function from and to muspy sructure
+* add conversion function from and to muspy structure

 ## Alternatives